datacite/blog/source/posts/datacite-open-hours.html.md

 ---
 layout: post
-title: 'What''s Polling Got to do with it? '
+title: What's Polling Got to Do With it?
 author:
   - Mary Hirsch
 date: 2019-07-31T08:19:47.970Z
 tags:
   - Feature
 ---
 As a membership organization we take our community engagement activities very seriously.
 We jump at the chance to interact with our members, whether it be at conferences, steering group meetings, our general assembly, or during DataCite Open Hours.
-DataCite Open Hours is a one-hour monthly call for discussion and information sharing (we like to think of them as a DataCite meet-up) where we invite DataCite members and community to join us as we share the latest product developments and releases We also like to take the opportunity to gather feedback to help us make sure we are steering things in the right direction.
+DataCite Open Hours is a one-hour monthly call for discussion and information sharing (we like to think of them as a DataCite meet-up) where we invite DataCite members and community to join us as we share the latest product developments and releases.
+We also like to take the opportunity to gather feedback to help us make sure we are steering things in the right direction.
 The format is always informal and interactive.

 The year is flying by.
 And there’s already been loads of new updates and developments at DataCite, and from the community and the PID world at large.
 So here, I would like to take a moment to reflect back on the last 8 months of DataCite Open Hours, since I took of as the host.
 Those who have joined us for Open Hours will know we like to ask questions, and we have lots of fun using polling tools.
 So here is a rundown of some of the key information that we have gathered during our Open Hours meet-ups so far.
 Keep in mind that the number of participants varies each month, and we don’t claim the views expressed necessarily represent the whole community.